 Your height, weight, and eye color are influenced to some degree by the genes inherited from your ancestors.
 Unfortunately, you can also inherit an increased risk for developing certain eye condit ...View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Even if your exam is billed to your medical insurance, you may still be able to use you vision benefits to contribute toward your purchase of glasses or contacts.

-Medical Insurance Accepted:
+Common Medical Insurance plans include:

 Please contact the number listed on the back of your insurance card if you have any questions on your specific policy, or to find out if Michiana Eye Center is a provider.